LaurKnill/Beefriender/README.md

 - The player can "explore" and "battle" hostile enemy bees.
 Successful encounters raise the player's Level.
 - Both the player and wild bees have Levels which increases their health and damage stats
 - The player can visit the "shop" to purchase "partygear" which is used to raise their Joy during encounters

+This is by no means a thrilling game.
+It's just a small project to practice my Java familiarity.